Ahmad-Imam/HSL-Frontend/README.md

 Backend: [Backend Repository](https://github.com/Ahmad-Imam/HSL-Backend)

 ## Frontend Information
 The project uses Flutter and is developed as a mobile application.
 You can run the frontend on android by installing flutter and dart on your local machine and run the main file.
+Or you can directly install the hsl_frontend apk on your android device.

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials,